 7. Good design creates brand recall

 Good design is an exercise in branding; when done well it provides instant recall for the product and company.
 A memorable UX/UI experience becomes synonymous with the product itself and establishes itself as the industry standard.
 For example, while browsing the dating app Tinder, the user is expected to swipe left to reject a prospective and right to accept and express interest.
 This functionality is now widely recognised as a Tinder feature and has gathered rave reviews for the product design from the industry and users both.
+This gives companies another reason to consider UI UX design as a branding activity rather than a mechanical chore.

 8. Good design establishes a competitive advantage